Ushas: Etymology

 Uṣás is an s-stem, i.e. the genitive case is ', whereby it connotes "dawn goddess" in Indo-European languages.
 Ushas is related to the Proto-Indo-European goddess *h₂ausos-.
 Her cognates in other Indo-European pantheons include the Greek goddess Eos, the Roman goddess Aurora, the Lithuanian goddess Aušrinė, and the English goddess Ēostre (OE: ēastre), whose name is probably the root of the modern English word "Easter."

 Description

 Ushas is the prominent goddess of dawn in the Vedas.
-She is depicted as the one who imbues life to all beings, as the "life of all life" and "breath of all breaths", according to Jones and Ryan.
+She is depicted as the one who imbues all beings with life, as the "life of all life" and "breath of all breaths", according to Jones and Ryan.
 She is revered as the deity who revivifies earth each day, drives away the chaos and the darkness, sets all things in motion, sends all living beings to do their duties in the Vedas.

 Ushas is the most important goddess in the Vedic literature, but she is not as important as the three central male deities named Agni, Soma, and Indra.
 She is mentioned in far fewer hymns than these three, but at least as much as all other male and female deities in the Vedas.